Surrey Six massacre: Investigation

 Sergeant Derek Brassington of the Royal Canadian Mounted Police was assigned as the lead investigator for the Surrey Six massacre.
 A Mountie who was married to a fellow Mountie, described as a "cop's cop" and had served 14 years in the major crimes unit in Surrey, Brassington was widely considered to be the best detective in British Columbia.
 Langton wrote about the Surrey Six massacre: "The killers had more chutzpah and ego than they had any technical knowledge of how best to go about assassination.
-They let behind a huge mess of DNA and other evidence.
+They left behind a huge mess of DNA and other evidence.
 But real investigations are not at all like the magic they show on TV and in movies.
 To build a compelling case from even the sloppiest murder scene takes lots of hours of hard work and no small amount of luck".

 Evidence released after the convictions of the police detectives in charge of the Surrey Six case in 2019 showed that instead of pursuing the killers behind the Surrey Six massacre, the Mountie detectives in charge of the case spent a disproportionate amount of their time in drunken debauchery.
 The elite police team spent much of their time being intoxicated at various bars and strip clubs while making sexual advances on female witnesses, which nearly ruined the case against Jamie Bacon.
 Two of the officers convicted claimed that their job stress made them incapable of rational thinking and the riotous bacchanalian excess that the squad engaged in was a result of their stress-induced mindlessness.
 Brassington's superior, Inspector David Attew of the RCMP, tried very hard to seduce the girlfriend of one of the witnesses for the Crown, which nearly caused the man to break off his agreement to testify against Jamie Bacon.
-The detectives in charge of the Surrey Six case all faced charges of fraud for billing the Crown for overtime pay while they instead drinking in various bars and strip clubs.
+The detectives in charge of the Surrey Six case all faced charges of fraud for billing the Crown for overtime pay while they were instead drinking in various bars and strip clubs.